About Us

 • Lowering the criminal interest rate for installment loans

-Failure of banks and governments is forcing hundreds of thousands of people to borrow from lenders such as Money Mart, Easy Financial and others that charge predatory interest rates.
-ACORN’s research in 2021 found a 300% increase in the uptake of installment loans – higher amounts of loans that carry an annual interest rate of 60% plus insurance, fees etc. ACORN has been fighting for fair banking.
+Failure of banks and governments is forcing hundreds of thousands of people to borrow from predatory lenders such as Money Mart, Easy Financial and others that charge predatory interest rates.
+ACORN’s research in 2021 found a 300% increase in the uptake of installment loans – higher amounts of loans that carry an annual interest rate of 60% plus insurance, and fees.
 Members have been doing direct actions and sharing their experiences with predatory lenders which have got wide media coverage.
-After years of campaigning, ACORN won a commitment from the federal government to lower the interest rate of installment loans from 47% APR to 35% APR.
-If properly enforced, this decision will help low-income people save millions of dollars.
+After years of campaigning, ACORN won a commitment from the federal government to lower the interest rate of installment loans from 47% APR to 35% APR in January 2025.

 Read More